k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_K8s/04_k8s_req.md

-# Requirements and Prerequisites for Cloud Self-hosted Kubernetes Installation
+# Cloud Self-hosted Kubernetes Installation System Requirements

 This article describes the requirements and prerequisites for the K2cloud *self-hosted* cloud deployment, which is based on the Kubernetes (K8s) infrastructure, when deployed at your cloud.
 The supported cloud providers are: AWS, GCP, and Azure.

 K2cloud is also available as a *fully-managed* service (PaaS), where K2view manages the platform for you, with all relevant deployments and installations, on a segregated arena in the cloud.